-- In 2020-21, TEI services in MNCNENNSW were delivered by 87 service providers in 247 locations. - Services were delivered to a total of 13,848 individual clients and 116,611 unidentified group clients.
+- In 2020-21, TEI services in MFWWNSW were delivered by 74 service providers in 262 locations. - Services were delivered to a total of 10,344 individual clients and 76,330 unidentified group clients.

 &lt;sup>1 Individual clients are those for whom identifying information was recorded by a service provider.
 This information can only be collected with the consent of the client.
 All other clients ('unidentified group clients') are unidentified when entered into the Data Exchange.
-These clients may have attended a
+These clients may have attended a community event, or attended a drop in centre where identifying information is not collected.
+For these events or services, the total number of clients attending the event or dropping in over the course of a day/set period is collected.

-- The majority of individual clients (9,651) received services in the Wellbeing and Safety stream. - The most common program activity overall was Targeted Support, within the Wellbeing and Safety stream (9,383). - Within the Community Strengthening stream, the most common program activity was Community Support (2,898 clients).
+- More individual clients (6,319) received services in the Wellbeing and Safety stream than the Community Strengthening stream (4,595). - The most common program activity overall was Targeted Support within the Wellbeing and Safety stream (6,089). - Within the Community Strengthening stream, the most common program activity was Community Support (2,412 clients).